AndreaBot/SwiftLingo/README.md

 <img width="220" alt="Screenshot 2024-06-08 at 10 07 09" src="https://github.com/AndreaBot/SwiftLingo/assets/128467098/50bb019a-b721-402d-94e5-97fa325a8503">

-Each available language is coded as a LanguageModel struct, so that each one of them as its own name, flag, translations codes and text-to-speech code:
+Each available language is coded as a LanguageModel struct, so that each one of them as its own name, flag, language code and text-to-speech code:

 <img width="500" alt="Screenshot 2024-06-08 at 10 58 09" src="https://github.com/AndreaBot/SwiftLingo/assets/128467098/5bb1f8f9-9eda-4195-998d-d6a5c32fb777">
 <img width="400" alt="Screenshot 2024-06-08 at 10 58 30" src="https://github.com/AndreaBot/SwiftLingo/assets/128467098/f0aa600a-f9ef-4c54-98f8-be4eb5dac54b">